toeverything/blocksuite/BUILDING.md

 ## Testing

+### Test Locally

 Adding test cases is strongly encouraged when you contribute new features and bug fixes.
 We use [Playwright](https://playwright.dev/) for E2E test, and [vitest](https://vitest.dev/) for unit test.

 To test locally, please make sure browser binaries are already installed via `npx playwright install`.
 Then there are multi commands to choose from: